KateJ99/MEA/README.md

 Notepad.R is a working file containing code that might be useful later
 * Separating out duplicates without using the dup col
+*** Important code for running tuning models to find best hyperparameters

 System&installation.R